Israel’s Chief Rabbi Declares Jews Must Act Against Reported ‘Genocide’ In Syria

 Douma, the final rebel territory in Eastern Ghouta, suffered under airstrikes, with 70 folks being murdered in about a days’ time, with 11 civilians becoming privy to respiratory issues.
 Medical-emergency personnel have blamed entities serving al-Assad of utilizing chlorine gas, which is toxic, to assault the region, northeast of Damascus, The Times of Israel reported.

-Medical-emergency personnel affiliated with the rebels, called White Helmets, signaled that the assault occurred, indicating that families were discovered, in their residencies, to have been cut off from air.
-They said that more than 40 died that way, as the folks seemed to been poisoned by gas since they had foamed at the mouth, with their pupils dilated.
+Medical emergency personnel affiliated with the rebels, called White Helmets, signaled that the assault occurred, indicating that families were discovered in their residencies to have been cut off from air.
+They said that more than 40 died that way, as the folks seemed to have been poisoned by gas since they had foamed at the mouth, with their pupils dilated.
 However, another statement indicated that chlorine had been detected, which fails to provide a description of those signs of the problem, according to The Times of Israel.

 Yosef made remarks about terrible things occurring in Syria in 2016 that echoed those he made Sunday.
 He was in an interfaith conference with Palestinian Muslim clerics, by President Reuven Rivlin.